Jatt, Israel: Roman Empire

-Ottoman era
+Ottoman Empire

 Jatt, like the rest of Palestine, was incorporated into the Ottoman Empire in 1517, and in the census of 1596, the village was located in the nahiya of Sara in the liwa of Lajjun.
 It had a population of 5 households, all Muslim.
 It paid a fixed tax of 25% on agricultural products, including wheat, barley, summer crops, goats and beehives, and occasional revenues; the taxes totalled 5,500 akçe.

 In 1870, Victor Guérin noted here: "Several ancient cisterns are scattered about on the rocky plateau upon which stands Jett.
 The houses are rudely built.
 Amid the small materials, which are principally constructed, I observed a certain number of cut stones of ancient date.
 In the courtyard of one house I found an old capital of white marble hollowed to serve as a mortar, and now used to grind coffee.
 At the foot of the hill is a well, which probably is of ancient date."
 He further noted that Jatt had fourteen hundred inhabitants.
 In 1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of al-Sha'rawiyya al-Gharbiyya.

 In 1882, the Palestine Exploration Fund's Survey of Western Palestine described it: "Evidently an ancient site; a moderate-sized village of mud and stone on a high mound at the edge of the plain.
 It stands beside the main road to the north, near the junction from Shechem, and about 2 1/2 miles north of the road through Attil to the great plain.
 Wells surround the village and it has a few olives on the west.
 There are caves to the north and springs about a mile to the northwest.[..]
 It may also perhaps be the Jethu, or Gath, of Thothmes III, a place north of the road which he pursued to Megiddo."

-British Mandate era
+British Mandate

 In the 1922 census of Palestine conducted by the British Mandate authorities, Jatt had a population of 680 Muslims, increasing in the 1931 census to 780 Muslim, living in 165 houses.
 In the 1945 statistics the population of Jatt was 1,120 Muslims, with a total of 9,631 dunams of land according to an official land and population survey.
 1,233 dunams were plantations and irrigable land, 8,228 used for cereals, while 31 dunams were built-up (urban) land.